Chevy Engine Crankshaft Position Sensor

 Bad Crankshaft Position Sensor Symptoms

-In fact, car owners often describe the stalling and starting problems associated with higher engine temperatures.
 In other words, as the engine reaches normal operating temperature, stalling and hard starting increase.
-In addition, drivers often talk about how the engine will restart if it is allowed to cool.
+In addition, drivers talk about how the engine will restart if it's allowed to cool.

-And this is what sets the Chevy crankshaft position sensor failure apart from other problems.
+This sets the Chevy crankshaft position sensor failure apart from other problems.
 Coming across a defective engine management sensor isn't uncommon on any year, make or model automobile.
-What remains unlikely about any computer sensor failure becomes its ability to heal itself during a cool down period.

 As mentioned above the intermittent failure of this sensor can happen so quickly that the computer doesn't recognize or set a diagnostic trouble code for the issue.
-However, when the crank sensor starts to act up on a regular basis, it will set diagnostic trouble codes for crankshaft position sensor problems.

-With that said, two other common problems with the Chevrolet V-8 engine can cause engine stalling and starting issues on V-8 powered cars and trucks.
 This includes the 4.8 L, 5.3 L and the 6.0 L V-8 General Motors engines.
 Of course, we're talking about the in tank fuel pump failure and problems with the coolant temperature sensor on these engines.

 No Start from Bad Chevy Fuel Pump